autocrypt/autocrypt/doc/level1.rst

 Autocrypt Setup Message
 +++++++++++++++++++++++

-To avoid "lock-in" of secret key material on a particular client, Autocrypt level 1 includes a way to "export" the user's keys and her :ref:`prefer-encrypt state <own-state>` for other clients to pick up, asynchronously and with explicitly required user interaction.
+To avoid "lock-in" of secret key material on a particular MUA, Autocrypt level 1 includes a way to "export" the user's keys and her :ref:`prefer-encrypt state <own-state>` for other MUAs to pick up, asynchronously and with explicitly required user interaction.

 The mechanism available is a specially-formatted e-mail message called the Autocrypt Setup Message.
-An already-configured Autocrypt client can generate an Autocrypt Setup Message, and send it to itself.
-A not-yet-configured Autocrypt client (a new client in a multi-device case, or recovering from device failure or loss) can import the Autocrypt Setup Message and recover the ability to read existing messages.
+An already-configured Autocrypt MUA can generate an Autocrypt Setup Message, and send it to itself.
+A not-yet-configured Autocrypt MUA (a new MUA in a multi-device case, or recovering from device failure or loss) can import the Autocrypt Setup Message and recover the ability to read existing messages.